Adam Frank, B.A., M.Phil.

 In 2006, I completed undergraduate studies at Brandeis University, and in 2011 my Master's degree from Columbia University in New York.
 I've tutored for about 10 years, the last five have been as a full time professional.

 I've successfully tutored hundreds a students in a wide variety of subjects and fields.
 I've helped improve test scores and, more importantly, understand the given subject matter.
+I’ve worked with students attending elite colleges like Columbia, Cooper Union, NYU, Princeton, Vassar, U Penn, and Duke.
+I’ve also helped students at elite high schools like Stuyvesant, Harper, Bronx Science, and Staten Island Tech.
 References are available on request.

 What distinguishes me from other Math and Science teachers is that, beyond having a mastery of the subject I teach, I'm a skilled communicator.
 I try to have at least two different ways of explaining any given concept, so that the student has as many learning avenues as possible.
 I like to give at least one explanation of a problem in a procedural, "step-by-step" way, so that the student learns "Whenever you see THIS, try to do THAT."
 One refrain I hear all the time from my students is "The problem seems so easy when you do it!"